CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

 Password: (See jenkins_creds.txt)
 Confirm Password: (See jenkins_creds.txt)
 Full name: JenkinsAdmin
-E-mail address: example@example.com
 ```

-- Click through the rest of the setup with just the defaults until you get to the dashboard and you're ready to go
-- (If necessary) Download the Jenkins CLI tool using `./jenkins_cli_download.sh`
+- (If necessary) Download the Jenkins CLI tool from the Jenkins server using `./jenkins_cli_download.sh`
-- Run `./jenkins_install_plugins.sh` to install the extra Jenkins plugins
+- Run `./jenkins_install_plugins.sh` to install the required Jenkins plugins.
+The downloads can be flaky, so
+you may have to ctrl-C the script and re-run it, maybe even more than once.
+Eventually though it'll make it to the end.
-- Run `./jenkins_create_job.sh CodeEvaluation_config.xml` to create the CodeEvaluation pipeline job
+- Run `./jenkins_create_job.sh CodeSpyGlass_config.xml` to create the CodeSpyGlass pipeline job
 - Set up the global pipeline library by going to 'Manage Jenkins > Configure System > Global Pipeline Libraries' and configure it as follows:

 ```
-Name: CodeEvaluation
+Name: CodeSpyGlass
 Default version: main

 Allow default version to be overridden: Yes